(And now we’re up to date: July 15, 2021)

 I took my youngest son into Boston this past Sunday.
 We visited Martin’s Park.
 It was beautiful and sad, and made me stop to feel such gratitude that I have my boys with me safe and sound.
 But there was an uncomfortable tug gnawing at my insides; and it took me a bit to sort it out.

 Fifteen years ago, I moved to South Boston after my divorce.
 It was an amicable divorce.
-Neither one of us really wanted to get married.
-We just weren’t emotionally equipped to say No. Anyway, living in South Boston was a remarkable time of independence and solitude.
+Neither one of us wanted to get married in the first place, really.
+We just weren’t emotionally equipped to say so.
+Anyway, living in South Boston was a remarkable time of independence and solitude.
 I was starting a ‘new chapter’ in my life; there was so much hope and wonder for love and a family someday.
 And through it all, I drank.
-With friends, or with my dog, and often alone.
+With friends, or with my dog (in other words, alone).
 Some days were great!
 Other days…..well..…..I’m surprised I’m not a statistic.
-One thing remained constant throughout those times: I didn’t realize the progression towards dependence that was ramping up.
+One thing was constant throughout those times: I didn’t realize the progression towards dependence that was ramping up.

 So, I suppose it’s time for some tools: Off for a run, then to hug my little boys and remember that the life I have now is the life I was hoping for back then.